Skills: Speaking, Listening, Reading

 Recommended Age: 10-12 y.o.

 Immediate Preparation (5-10 minutes).
-First draw a circle about 5 m in diameter.
-Next divide it into sectors by the number of players plus one.
-Then write an action verb in each sector.
-Let us consider a class of 10 pupils, for which you should draw ‘11 spokes in the wheel’ and write between them verbs like these: buy, do, drink, eat, give, go, make, play, sing, take and wear.
+First of all, draw a circle of approximately 5 m in diameter.
+Next, divide it through the centre into segments according to the number of players plus one.
+Then write an action verb in each segment.
+Let us consider a class of ten students.
+For this number of players, you must draw ‘eleven spokes in the wheel’ and write between them verbs like these: buy, do, drink, eat, give, go, make, play, sing, take and wear.

 How to Play.
-Ask each player to take one of the sectors and turn face clockwise.
-The child, who turns out to be behind the blank sector (let us name him/her Player A), should make a sentence with this verb.
-For example, the free sector contains 'eat' and Player A calls out, e.g.: 'My cat eats ice-cream!'.
-If you approve this statement, Player A steps in this sector.
-Then Player B makes a sentence with the verb from the sector, just freed by Player A, and so on.
-All sentences should be unique, i.e. if someone has pronounced, e.g.: 'I go to school by bus!', nobody else can say, e.g.: 'I go to school by car!'.
-A child, who can not make an appropriate sentence, leaves the game, which lasts as long as only the winner remains.
+Ask each player to take one of the segments and turn face clockwise.
+The child, who turns out to be behind the blank segment (let us name them Player A), must make a sentence with this verb.
+For example, the free segment contains 'eat' and Player A calls out, e.g.: 'My cat eats ice-cream!'.
+If you approve this statement, Player A steps in this segment.
+Then Player B makes a sentence with the verb from the segment, just vacated by Player A, and so on.
+The sentences must be unique, i.e. if someone has pronounced, e.g.: 'I go to school by bus!', nobody else can say, e.g.: 'I go to school by car!'.
+A player, who can not make an appropriate sentence in their turn, drops out of the game.
+The competition lasts as long as only one participant is left.
+This last remaining player becomes the winner of the game.